Tolly-Zhang/3d-print-portfolio/README.md

-# Tolly Zhang's 3D Print Projects
+# 3D Print Portfolio

 Welcome to my collection of 3D printable designs, crafted as part of my portfolio.
-This repository showcases a range of projects, from functional tools to creative models, all designed with precision and a focus on practical application.
+This repository showcases a range of projects, from functional tools to creative models, all designed with a focus on creating a tailored 3D-printable solution to commmon household problems.

-## Repository Structure
+---

 Each project is organized into its own directory, containing: